 SpringWorks Therapeutics, Inc., together with its wholly-owned subsidiaries, collectively, the Company, is a clinical-stage biopharmaceutical company applying a precision medicine approach to acquiring, developing and commercializing life-changing medicines for underserved patient populations suffering from devastating rare diseases and cancer.
 The Company has a differentiated portfolio of small molecule targeted oncology product candidates and is advancing programs in both rare tumor types as well as highly prevalent, genetically defined cancers.
 Two of the programs are late-stage clinical product candidates: nirogacestat and mirdametinib.
 In December 2022, the Company submitted a New Drug Application, or NDA, to the U.S. Food and Drug Administration, or FDA, for nirogacestat for the treatment of adults with desmoid tumors.
 In February 2023, the NDA filing was accepted by the FDA and granted priority review with an assigned Prescription Drug User Fee Act, or PDUFA, target action date of August 27, 2023.
+On June 2, 2023, the FDA notified the Company that it had updated the PDUFA action date for the NDA by the standard extension period of three months to allow more time to review additional analyses of previously submitted data that had been provided by the Company in response to the FDA's information requests.
+The updated PDUFA action date for the NDA is November 27, 2023.

-The Company has incurred losses and negative operating cash flows since inception and had an accumulated deficit of \$643.4 million and \$569.9 million, and working capital of \$499.9 million and \$548.7 million, as of March 31, 2023 and December 31, 2022, respectively.
+The Company has incurred losses and negative operating cash flows since inception and had an accumulated deficit of \$721.3 million and \$569.9 million, and working capital of \$442.0 million and \$548.7 million, as of June 30, 2023 and December 31, 2022, respectively.
 The Company is subject to those risks associated with any biopharmaceutical company that has substantial expenditures for development.
 There can be no assurance that the Company's development projects will be successful, that products developed will obtain necessary regulatory approval, or that any approved product will be commercially viable.
-In addition, the Company operates in an environment of rapid technological change and is largely dependent on the services of its employees, advisors, consultants and vendors
+In addition, the Company operates in an environment of rapid technological change and is largely dependent on the services of its employees, advisors, consultants and vendors.

-The Company had cash, cash equivalents and marketable securities of \$528.1 million and \$597.0 million as of March 31, 2023 and December 31, 2022, respectively.
-Based on the Company's cash, cash equivalents and marketable securities as of March 31, 2023, management estimates that its current liquidity will enable it to meet operating expenses through at least twelve months after the date that these financial statements are issued.
+The Company had cash, cash equivalents and marketable securities of \$476.7 million and \$597.0 million as of June 30, 2023 and December 31, 2022, respectively.
+Based on the Company's cash, cash equivalents and marketable securities as of June 30, 2023, management estimates that its current liquidity will enable it to meet operating expenses through at least twelve months after the date that these financial statements are issued.